Bellfalasch/Migrate-2-WP/README.md

 Installation:
 ----------------

 Look at the list of dependencies after this section.
 Make sure all is set up.
-Open phpMyAdmin (or similiar), execute everything in the included file "DATABASE.sql".
+Open phpMyAdmin (or similiar), execute everything in the included file "/DATABASE.sql".
 Now you can upload your files (or start localhost).

 Log in with "admin@example.com" and "password" in the folder "_admin" (might change in the future).
+Going to the projects root-folder will automatically take you there too.

 Dependencies: